 Signs & Symptoms of Labor

 This document discusses symptoms of true labor, determining if you are experiencing symptoms of false labor or areas of concern that require immediate evaluation.
 Information is also included on registering at UPH-Meriter Hospital for your delivery.
 Download Here.

 Post Partum Discharge Instructions

-These intructions advise what to do when you leave the hospital after giving birth and provides guidance on resuming normal activities.
+These instructions advise what to do when you leave the hospital after giving birth and provide guidance on resuming normal activities.
 Download Here.